 - Attendance and punctuality (very important).
 Please be in class on time, ready to start, and prepared for the day’s material.

 - LISTENING to instructions given in class and FOLLOWING DIRECTIONS.
 This will save time and energy for all of us and isextremely important for safety and for good performance.

 - Participation in discussion.
 We will review the chapter in class to prepare for the test.

 - Participation in lab and turning in lab reports.

 - Completing other assigned homework (on time!) such as study guides and On Your Own questions.
 Specific assignments will be given weekly by email and by handout.
 Please stay caught up!

-- You will study on your own with your parent’s help as needed during the week (reading the chapter, possibly performing some household-based labs and reporting back during class, answering On Your Own Questions, Study Guides, and Module Summaries, studying for tests).
+- You will study on your own with your parent’s help as needed during the week (reading the chapter, possibly performing some household-based labs and reporting back during class, answering On Your Own Questions and Study Guides, and studying for tests).